Nawazuddin Siddiqui: 2012–present: Mainstream success

 In 2015, Siddiqui's films Bajrangi Bhaijaan and Manjhi – The Mountain Man were released, and he was praised for his roles.
 His work in Raman Raghav 2.0 in 2016 won him the Fancine Malaga Award in Spain and in the Asia Pacific Screen Awards, both in the category of Best Actor.
 The 2018 film Manto, based on the life of Urdu author Saadat Hasan Manto, won him Best Actor at the 2018 Asia Pacific Screen Awards.

 In 2018, Siddiqui starred alongside Saif Ali Khan in Netflix's first original Indian series, Sacred Games, based on Vikram Chandra's novel of the same name.

 In 2021, he was seen in the American-Bangladeshi-Indian film No Land's Man.

 In 2022, Siddiqui appeared in Heropanti 2.

 In 2023, he starred in Afwaah alongside Bhumi Pednekar, in Jogira Sara Ra Ra opposite Neha Sharma, and in Kangana Ranaut's Tiku Weds Sheru, opposite Avneet Kaur.

 In 2025, he starred in the Maddock Films production Thamma, alongside Ayushmann Khurrana, Rashmika Mandanna, and Paresh Rawal.
+He later reprised his role as Inspector Jatil Yadav in the crime thriller Raat Akeli Hai: The Bansal Murders, a sequel to 2020's Raat Akeli Hai.
+The film, directed by Honey Trehan and written by Smita Singh, premiered at the 56th International Film Festival of India in Goa before its global release by Netflix on 19 December 2025.
+In 2026, Siddiqui starred in Main Actor Nahin Hoon, directed by Aditya Kripalani.

 Personal life

 Siddiqui has been married twice.
-In his youth, he dated a woman named Anjali, who grew up in the same village as he; the couple broke up in 2009.
+In his youth, he dated a woman named Anjali, who grew up in the same village as him; the couple broke up in 2009.
 In 2010 or 2011, he married a woman named Sheeba.
 By 2012, he was dating an American woman named Suzanne.
 He also had a brief relationship with Niharika Singh, a former Miss India, with whom he co-starred in two films.

 Siddiqui eventually reconnected with Anjali, and the couple married and had two children, a daughter and a son.
 At this point, Anjali took the name Aaliya Siddiqui.
 In May 2020, Aaliya announced on social media that she was seeking a divorce from Nawazuddin.

 Siddiqui lives in Mumbai with his younger brother, Shamas Nawab, a film director.
 When not busy acting, he likes to spend time in his hometown of Budhana, where he owns a farm.
 In a May 2021 interview, he said that he spends most of his time there.